ShinyWasabi/SCO/README.md

 - Place both files in the game directory where `GTA5_Enhanced.exe` is located.
 - Create a folder named `SCO` in the game directory where `GTA5_Enhanced.exe` is located.
 - Place your `.sco` scripts inside the newly created `SCO` folder.
 - Launch the game.
 Make sure BattlEye is disabled.
+You can press the F5 key in-game to reload all scripts.